Mellerin/Tweego-File-Splitter-redone/README.md

 <br>
 <p>Just to say that splitting is done with those definitions, so if your twee file is made with other patterns or you want different tags, less or more subfolders you have to modify those sections by yourself inside the code.</p>
 <br>
+<p>stylesheet_pattern and script_pattern are regex patterns used to split the large Story Stylesheet.twee and Story JavaScript.twee files into individual rules or scripts files, depending on the patterns found.</p>

 ## Tested With
 - Version 1.0.0 tested with Tweego 1.3.0 and Python 3.7.3